Installing Jenkins using VirtualBox and Vagrant

 Step 10 - Install additional plugins

 Congratulations!
-You've installed VirtualBox, Vagrant and Jenkins.
+You've installed VirtualBox, Vagrant, and Jenkins.
 All that's left is a few more Jenkins plugins.

 Ta Da!

-Now it's time to actually get started.
+Now it's time to get started.